 Accountable sources issue corrections for errors and inaccuracies they subsequently discover.
 Fake news sources are not accountable for their content.
 Fake news creates or uses content that is partially fabricated or contain misleading information as well as outright falsehoods.

-Accountable sources sign their stories and take personal responsibility for the content.
+Accountable sources usually sign their stories and take personal responsibility for the content.

 Articles should have bylines (the names of the authors).
 An individual or group of individuals take personal and professional responsibility for the accuracy of the information in the article.
 Lack of a byline is a red flag indicating suspect content.
 Exception: BBC (Why do many BBC article lack authors?).

 Click on the byline if it's linked.
 Where does it lead?

 Google the author names.
 Is there a LinkedIn profile? some other form of biographical information?
 What has the author done in the past?
-Does the author's background and experience qualify her or him to write on the article topic?
+Does the author's background and experience qualify them to write on the article topic?